Do you know where pink lemons come from?

 These are the great skills to learn.
 I still remember when my boys decided that they were going to sell lemonade at the end of the street when we held a garage sale at their great grandpa’s.
 They were tickled pink when very generous neighbours gave them a much larger donation than the 25 cents that they were asking for.
 I think that it was also their first taste of the ‘money bug’.
 They also felt the disappointment of running out of product before the crowds disappeared.

 So you can see that this isn’t a serious post about stress and life issues.
-It is an opportunity though for those of you who have children or grandchildren to have some fun, teach some life skills and open the world for our youngsters.
+It is an opportunity though for those of you who have children or grandchildren to have some fun, teach some life skills, and open the world for our children.

 Beverly’s Hot Tips For Celebrating Lemonade Day:

-- It is May and the weather is nice, so why not set a lemonade stand up with your children and enjoy the fun…which we could all use a larger dose of.
+- The weather is nice, so why not set a lemonade stand up with your children, even if there are no customers.
+Enjoy the fun of planning, designing and creating…which we could all use a larger dose of.

-- Support your local entrepreneurs – especially those that are young and who are learning the upsides and downsides to being in business for yourself
+- Support your local entrepreneurs – especially those that are young and who are learning the upsides and downsides to being in business for them self.

 If you have some strategies to share – comment on this posting!